History of the Lord Mayor’s Show THe Show in Art and literature

 The final engraving in the series sees the Industrious Apprentice in his coach on Lord Mayor's Day, mobbed by an admiring crowd, and watched from a balcony by Frederick, Prince of Wales and Princess Augusta.
 He rides in a hired coach which was introduced following the incident in 1711 when the Lord Mayor fell from his horse and broke his leg; today's magnificent coach was not built until 1757.

-Finally, here is Pepys in October 1660 being dragged to the Show and grumbling about everything but the wine:
+Finally, here is Pepys reviewing the 1660 Show and grumbling about everything but the ladies and the wine: